barryclark/jekyll-now/_posts/2016-04-18-hello-eventador.md

 ![pic]({{ site.baseurl }}images/eventador_logo.png)

 See, the data landscape is not what is was even 5 years ago.
-Back then, NoSQL was the buzzword de-jour.
+Back then, NoSQL was the buzzword du jour.
 Customers where struggling to scale workloads and looking for new technologies to help them achieve better response times, lower latency, higher availability, etc. Today, many of those same challenges exist.